Saranya81/DogHub/README.md

-# DogHUB Project
+# DogHub Project

 DogHub project is implemented by HTML,CSS,Bootstrap components.This is basic explosure in the bootstrap and make the strong foundation in the web designing.
-Link of the Website: https://saranya81.github.io/The-Pet-Care/
+Link of the Website: https://saranya81.github.io/DogHub/
 ## SVGs:

 Apple Logo: